PengGao-cmu/iSCLM/README.md

 ### Supplementary Table 5
 Use the `Cellular component t-test.R` file to process and calculate the cell data, output the file, and perform further verification.

+### Classifiers
+This section of the code configures 7 classifiers based on Random Trees in QuPath software to detect immunohistochemistry-positive cells automatically.